Tackling the Saturation of Oxygen: The Use of Phosphorus and Sulphur as Proxies Within the Neutral Interstellar Medium of Star-Forming Galaxies: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Based on the above findings, we can now obtain O abundances for our sample of SFGs by using P and S column densities and applying the P/O and S/O solar ratios.
 In Table~\ref{tab:Oabund} we list O$_P$/H and O$_S$/H which represent O/H calculated by using P and S as proxy, respectively.
 We also list the mean O abundance derived from both values, $\langle$log(O/H)$\rangle$, and its value with respect to the solar abundance, [O/H]$_{HI}$.
 For comparison, we also list [O/H]$_{HII}$, the ionized gas abundances from the values 12+log(O/H)$_{HII}$ measured from emission-line spectroscopy.
 The last column of Table~\ref{tab:Oabund} reports the [O/H]$_{HII}-$[O/H]$_{HI}$ values as calculated from the previous quantities.
 Excluding limits, the mean difference between ionized- and neutral-gas abundances is $\langle$[O/H]$_{HII}-$[O/H]$_{HI}\rangle=0.20\pm0.23$.
-This means that by adopting the proxies here described for the neutral gas of our SFGs we can recover the O abundances of their ionized gas within a factor of 2.
-The agreement between the abundances of the two gas phases can be clearly seen in the left-hand panel of Fig.~\ref{fig:HII_HI}, where we plot [O/H]$_{HII}-$[O/H]$_{HI}$ as a function of metallicity.
-The similarity of the O abundance in the neutral and ionized gas of our sampled SFGs should not be taken for granted, but rather as indication that the gas appears to be well mixed across a wide range in gas metallicities.
+This means that by adopting the proxies here described for the neutral gas of our SFGs we can recover the O abundances of their ionized gas within a factor of 2, independently of whether the scatter is intrinsic to the sample or not.
+The small scatter in the distribution of the difference between the two gas phase abundances can be clearly seen in the left-hand panel of Fig.~\ref{fig:HII_HI}, where we plot [O/H]$_{HII}-$[O/H]$_{HI}$ as a function of metallicity.
+Such small offsets in the O abundances of the neutral and ionized gas of our sampled SFGs should not be taken for granted, but rather as indication that the gas appears to be relatively well mixed across a wide range in gas metallicities.
 For an in-depth discussion of this issue, we refer the reader to Paper II of our COS analysis series (Aloisi et al., in prep).\looseness=-2